-The TOE which is described in this ST is the database engine and therefore part of SQL Server 2017.
+The TOE which is described in this ST is the database engine of SQL Server 2017 on Linux.
 It provides a relational database engine providing mechanisms for Access Control, Identification and Authentication and Security Audit.

 The SQL Server platform additionally includes the following tools which are not part of the TOE: